Director of the Centres of Expertise

 In 2003-2004 he was the academic consultant for the Surrey Police working on the Deepcut Report.
 During 2004 to May 2005, he was an appointed Specialist Advisor to the House of Commons Defence Select Committee on the Duty of Care Inquiry.

-He has authored numerous articles on stress management and counselling, and has authored or edited 47 books and training manuals, the most recent being Dealing with People Problems at Work (1996) with Burton, Stress Management and Counselling (1996) with Dryden, Counselling: The BAC Counselling Reader (1996) with Dainow and Milner, Stress Counselling: A Rational Emotive Behaviour Approach (1997) with Ellis, Gordon and Neenan, the Handbook of Counselling (1997) with McMahon, Integrative Stress Counselling (1998) with Milner, Counselling in a Multicultural Society (1999) with Laungani, Trauma and Post-traumatic Stress Disorder (1999) with Scott, Conquer Your Stress (2000) with Cooper, and Counselling: The BACP Counselling Reader, Vol. 2 (2001) with Milner, Creating a Balance: Managing Stress (2003) with Cooper and Thomas, Moody to Mellow (2006) with Wilding, Race, Culture & Psychotherapy (2006) with Moodley, Achieving Excellence in Your Coaching Practice (2006) with McMahon and Wilding and the Handbook of Coaching Psychology (2007) with Whybrow.
+He has authored numerous articles on stress management and counselling, and has authored or edited over 50 books, including Dealing with People Problems at Work (1996) with Burton, Stress Management and Counselling (1996) with Dryden, Counselling: The BAC Counselling Reader (1996) with Dainow and Milner, Stress Counselling: A Rational Emotive Behaviour Approach (1997) with Ellis, Gordon and Neenan, the Handbook of Counselling (1997) with McMahon, Integrative Stress Counselling (1998) with Milner, Counselling in a Multicultural Society (1999) with Laungani, Trauma and Post-traumatic Stress Disorder (1999) with Scott, Conquer Your Stress (2000) with Cooper, and Counselling: The BACP Counselling Reader, Vol. 2 (2001) with Milner, Creating a Balance: Managing Stress (2003) with Cooper and Thomas, Moody to Mellow (2006) with Wilding, Race, Culture & Psychotherapy (2006) with Moodley, Achieving Excellence in Your Coaching Practice (2006) with McMahon and Wilding and the Handbook of Coaching Psychology (2007) with Whybrow, Brief Cognitive Behaviour Therapy (2018) with Curwen and Ruddell.
 He has lectured in Europe, Japan, New Zealand, Hong Kong and China on a range of subjects and has appeared on radio and television programmes.
 He is Co-editor with Gladeana McMahon with Averil Leimon of the Essential Coaching Skills and Knowledge book series published by Routledge.

 In May, 2000, he received the Annual Counselling Psychology Award from the British Psychological Society, Division of Counselling Psychology, for his 'Outstanding professional and scientific contribution to counselling psychology in Britain'.
 He received from the Association for Rational Emotive Behaviour Therapy the Achievement Award for ‘outstanding professional contribution to the development of the Association for Rational Emotive Behaviour Therapy in the UK, of Rational Emotive Behaviour Therapy in New Zealand and for his published works’.
 He received from the British Psychological Society, Special Group in Coaching Psychology, the Lifetime Achievement Award in recognition of his extensive work in developing and promoting the coaching psychology profession at the European Coaching Psychology Conference, on 17 December 2008.